Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Introduction

 \section{Introduction}

 Experiments have demonstrated that the spin states of single electrons confined to quantum dots (QDs) are long-lived~\cite{kroutvar2004,gillard2021fundamental}, with coherence times exceeding $\upmu$s~\cite{Press2010,Bechtold2015}, making them promising candidates for an efficient light-matter interface~\cite{kimble2008quantum}.
 Furthermore, quantum logic gates may be implemented on ps timescales using ultra-fast optical manipulation of spin-states~\cite{Press2010}.
 Combined, these disparate timescales allow many gate operations to be performed within a single lifetime of the charge state.
-However, for spin-photon interfaces to be used in optical quantum technologies, such as generating entangled photonic states~\cite{PhysRevLett.103.113602,denning2017protocol,scerri2018cluster,Schwartz434cluster} and spin-photon logic~\cite{Sun2016,Sun57} required for many long-range secure quantum network protocols~\cite{PhysRevX.10.021071,Munro2012}, it is necessary to prepare, control, and readout the single spin states with a high fidelity.
+However, for spin-photon interfaces to be used in optical quantum technologies, such as efficient generation of entangled photonic graph states~\cite{PhysRevLett.103.113602,denning2017protocol,scerri2018cluster,Schwartz434cluster,cogan2023deterministic,Coste:2022hfm,PhysRevLett.128.233602,meng2023photonic} and spin-photon logic~\cite{Sun2016,Sun57} required for many long-range secure quantum network protocols~\cite{PhysRevX.10.021071,Munro2012}, it is necessary to prepare, control, and readout the single spin states with a high fidelity.

-Ordinarily, combining optical spin control and read-out requires the use of orthogonal magnetic field geometries: spin control relies on the in-plane Voigt geometry (Fig.~\ref{fig:cavity_config}a) to provide an effective coupling between the spin ground states~\cite{atature2006unity}, while read-out uses cycling transitions~\footnote{Cycling transitions are transitions that always return the system to the same ground state~\cite{Kim2008}.} in an out-of-plane Faraday field to produce a detectable signal~\cite{PhysRevLett.112.116802}.
-However, in certain circumstances, spin read-out can be achieved in the Voigt geometry by coupling to a nanophotonic structure~\cite{PhysRevA.94.012307,PhysRevApplied.9.054013,PhysRevLett.126.013602}, which introduces a quasi-cycling transition through a polarisation-dependent Purcell enhancement of the optical transitions.
+Ordinarily, combining optical spin control and read-out requires the use of orthogonal magnetic field geometries: spin control relies on the in-plane Voigt geometry (Fig.~\ref{fig:cavity_config}a) to provide an effective coupling between the spin ground states~\cite{atature2006unity}, while read-out drives a so-called \emph{cyclic transition}~\cite{Kim2008}\footnote{A cycling transition is one which returns the system to its original spin state in a cyclical fashion.} in an out-of-plane Faraday field to produce a detectable signal, ideally within the `single-shot' limit~\cite{PhysRevLett.112.116802,antoniadis2023cavity}.
+However, optical spin read-out can also be achieved in the Voigt geometry through polarisation-dependent Purcell enhancement of the optical transitions introduced by coupling to nanophotonic structures~\cite{PhysRevA.94.012307,PhysRevApplied.9.054013,PhysRevLett.126.013602}.